-Make sure the file you referenced in the "configuration" parameter is in the /opt/kylo/kylo-services/conf folder.
-Refer to the sample files for setting up a jgroups configuration at /opt/kylo/setup/config/kylo-cluster.
-Note if working in Amazon AWS, refer to the "s3" jgroups configuration.
-Both modeshape and kylo jgroups files should use S3_PING, not TCPPING or MPING, to perform node discovery.
+Make sure the name of the jgroups-config.xml file is in the /kylo-services/conf folder.
+Refer sample files for setting up a jgroups configuration at /opt/kylo/setup/config/kylo-cluster.
+Note if working in Amazon you need to refer to the "s3" jgroups configuration as it needs to use an S3Ping to have the nodes communicate with each other.

-45.2 Kylo Configuration
+41.2 Kylo Configuration